 Forex traders use a collection of techniques to set their profit targets.
 A few of the most common are risk vs. reward ratios, pattern height, or Fibonacci extensions.

-With the three drives formation, it’s up to you where you place your profit targets.
+Of course, you can let the price run if you have reasons to believe it is going to make a deeper reversal.
+It’s up to you where you place your profit targets.
 Factors to consider include market volatility, strategy, and the time frame being traded.

-The GBP/USD chart below provides a clear look at how to determine the precise entry point, set stop losses, and align profit targets.
+The GBP/USD chart below provides another clear look at how to determine the precise entry point, set stop losses, and align profit targets.

 Here’s how the GBP/USD trade above was executed: